‘Southern Charm’ Welcomes New Guy Austen Kroll To The Show

 “I was in my third year of law school, everything was fine, I had a great job.
 Then, I met Whitney, we all started hanging out and he told me about this project he was doing.
 I was very supportive of him, but I had no idea eventually he’d try to get me to do it.”

 But then one day Whitney asked Craig if he would be willing to allow Bravo to screen test him.
-This was after Bravo told Whitney that his original pitch for a show about “Southern Gentlemen” was scrapped, because they needed some female cast members, and some guys younger than Whitney and Thomas.
+This was after Bravo told Whitney that his original pitch for a show about “Southern Gentlemen” was scrapped, because they needed some female cast members and some guys younger than Whitney and Thomas.

 “I knew what he was doing, and then one day, he kind of cornered me and said, ‘Hey, you know, the network and I’d like to get you on camera and see what will happen.’
 You know, I didn’t think it was real so I did it.
 They were kind of pursuing me, but I said no for like the first five months.
 I think Cameran was the first to sign up after six or five months.”